aescrdni/miRNA_model/README.md

 # Prerequisites
 The model was implemented in MATLAB R2019a, and works only on linux, as it augments several linux-based tools.

-# Running the model r
+# Running the model

 The main function, used to predict repression, is predict.m.
-It accepts a target site and outputs its predicted repression value.
+It accepts a target site (along with some additional data) and outputs its predicted repression value.

 # Input
 "predict" requires the following input: